robert/robert.github.com/_posts/2100-01-01-crypto-game.md

 Second, it mitigates the consequences of our private key getting stolen.
 In the previous approach, anyone who hacked our systems and stole a copy of our private key would be able to use the key to decrypt the solution to any previously-published level.
 This would be a catastrophe.
 However, the second, signing approach doesn't suffer from this problem.
 We don't need to attach an encrypted copy of the solution to every level - all we need to attach is a harmless cryptographic signature.

 That's all true, says Kate, but I still think that my encryption approach is better.
 If our private key gets stolen then it's undeniably annoying that players can cheat and get the solution to all levels, but at least we'll still have the ability to tell non-cheating players whether a level *has* a solution or not.
 In your signing solution, if our private key gets stolen then the thief could use it to generate signatures for impossible levels.
 We would have to generate a new keypair; distribute its public key to all game clients; and start using that to sign all new levels instead.
-However, now have no idea whether any level signed with our old, compromised key is truly valid.
+However, we would now have no idea whether any level signed with our old, compromised key is truly valid.
 Players have no way to tell the difference between valid levels that were legitimately signed by Steve Enix before the compromise, and invalid levels that were sneakily signed by an attacker after it.
 They'll just have to play and hope that the level is valid.

-Plus, it's not necessarily true that your signing solution will cause less load on our servers that my encryption one.
+Plus, it's not necessarily true that your signing solution will cause less load on our servers than my encryption one.
 In my version, we have to make one validation request whenever a player wants to play a level for the first time.
 If 100 players want to play a level, we'll make 100 validation requests, but if no one plays a level, we never need to validate it.
 In your solution, we always make 1 validation request for every level as soon as its created.
 If lots of levels get created but never played, your solution will cause more load on our servers.

 A final difference between our solutions is that my encryption solution allows level creators to create and export levels even when their internet isn't working.
 This is because all they need in order to create a level file is our public key in order to encrypt their solution.
 However, my solution does require *players* to have an internet connection in order to play a level so that they can send it to our servers and we can validate the encrypted solution.
 Your solution is the opposite - creators need an internet connection when they want to export a level so that we can validate their solution and give them a signature, but players don't need an internet connection in order to use our public key to validate this signature.